telerik/blazor-docs/knowledge-base/common-struct-error.md

 }
 ````

-## Possible Cause
+## Cause
-The reason for this error is because the component is databound to a `struct`.
+The cause for this null exception is the binding of Telerik UI for Blazor components to a `struct` component model.

 ## Solution
-The solution is to use a `class` model, not a `struct`, as documented in the red note [here]({%slug common-features-data-binding-overview%}#how-to-provide-data):
+The solution is to always bind the component to a `class` model, not a `struct`.
+For more information, see [Data Binding Overview]({%slug common-features-data-binding-overview%}#how-to-provide-data).

 <div class="skip-repl"></div>